chrokh/toow-old/_sources/index.md

 ## Why object oriented

-It is my belief that most programmers will eventually switch to functional programming [{numref}`Chapter %s<paradigms>`] unless artificial intelligence (AI) manages to replace us all before.
+It is my belief that most programmers will eventually switch to [functional programming](paradigms) unless artificial intelligence (AI) manages to replace us all before.
 Why do I believe this?
 Because I hold that the functional programming paradigm is superior to that of object oriented programming.